-vDisks are managed throughout the vDisk lifecycle.
-Full image lifecycle takes a vDisk from initial creation, through deployment and subsequent updates, and finally to retirement.
+vDisks are managed throughout their lifecycle.
+Full image lifecycle takes a vDisk from creation, through deployment and subsequent updates, and finally to retirement.
 The lifecycle of a vDisk consists of four stages:

 Creating a vDisk

 - preparing the master target device for imaging